Technical support software/hardware troubleshooting 101

 – Get the complete error messages complete with their context

-– Get a read out of the version of the hardware / product i.e. firmware X or software package Y.101
+– Get a readout of the version of the technical support software i.e. firmware X or software package Y.101

 The more information you gather the better you are equipped to find the right solution.

-After you have narrowed down the issue, make sure you can reproduce the problem (if relevant).
-This is to ensure you understand the behavior the customer is experiencing, why it is happening, and allows you to test the solution before sending it to the customer.
+After you have narrowed down the issue, make sure you can reproduce the technical support software problem (if relevant).
+This is to ensure you understand the behavior the customer is experiencing, and why it is happening and allows you to test the solution before sending it to the customer.